torproject/stem/docs/tutorials/east_of_the_sun.rst

 East of the Sun & West of the Moon
 ==================================

-The following is an overview of some of the utilities stem provides.
+The following is an overview of some of the utilities Stem provides.

 * :ref:`connection-resolution`